ddreamer75/sinusbot/README.md

-### Default attached scripts of the SinusBot which are ported to the v8 scripting engine# sinusbot
+### Default attached scripts of the SinusBot which are ported to the v8 scripting engine
-# sinusbot
-# sinusbot